 Dental procedures are a big deal.
 If you have been given a treatment plan from another dentist that seems excessive, costly, or unnecessary, you are understandably waffling about whether to get the work done at all.
 It’s OK to have doubts.
 The best way to be comfortable about the dental work that’s ahead is to get a second opinion.

-Dr. Martinson and Dr. Greene may agree completely with your dentist’s initial recommendations.
+Dr. Martinson and Dr. Singh may agree completely with your dentist’s initial recommendations.
 They may have a different viewpoint about your dental health and suggest more appropriate treatments.
 Ultimately, your dentist’s job is to help you realize the importance of prioritizing your teeth and gums.
 Seeking a second opinion means you already take your oral health seriously, and you want to move quickly to get your dental work done when you have tooth or mouth pain.